Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: leveraging long context for NL2SQL

-Providing all DB tables via extended long context can perform much better than table/column retrieval-based schema linking.
-In Section~\ref{sec:experiment_all_tables} we compare our long-context schema linking approach to the baseline using top-K relevant tables, and in Section~\ref{sec:ablation} we study the increased context size and latency implications. \\\\ \textbf{\textit{Column description and sample values for improved column selection.}} Prior research \citep{wang-etal-2020-rat} shows that the column descriptors and values as part of prompt can improve the accuracy of schema linking and column selection. \citep{maamari2024death} used both column descriptors, data types along with a few sample column values in the input prompt.
-These extra information is shown to help LLMs reasoning about the column references.
-In this work, we pass a lot more than just a few sample column values for any non-trivial `text` columns.
-In Section~\ref{sec:disambiguation_experiment}, we demonstrate how such a brute-force approach can fully leverage the model's ``near-perfect`` retrieval capability~\citep{reid2024gemini} to address ambiguous column reference and even literal errors. \\\\ \textbf{\textit{User provided hints for additional clarification.}} The extended context window allows for additional instructions and clarification from user to be passed in addition to the database schema and other column metadata.
+\yeounoh{Here, we improve schema linking by including all database tables to guarantee that all relevant elements are provided along with lots of extra irrelevant ones.
+This raises concerns that the model might get confused or ``lost in the middle'' of a large context window \citep{Floratou2024NL2SQLIA,liu-etal-2024-lost}.
+However, we observe that the latest long-context LLM, \textit{gemini-1.5}, does not exhibit this issue and shows ``near-perfect'' retrieval capability~\citep{reid2024gemini}.} In Section~\ref{sec:experiment_all_tables} we compare our long-context schema linking approach to the baseline using top-K relevant tables, and in Section~\ref{sec:ablation} we study the increased context size and latency implications. \\\\ \textbf{\textit{Column description and sample values for improved column selection.}} Prior research \citep{wang-etal-2020-rat} shows that the column descriptors and values as part of prompt can improve the accuracy of schema linking and column selection. \citep{maamari2024death} used column descriptors, data types, and a few sample column values in the input prompt.
+These extra information is shown to help LLMs reason about the column references.
+In this work, we provide significantly more than just a few sample column values for any non-trivial `text` columns.
+In Section~\ref{sec:disambiguation_experiment}, we demonstrate how such a brute-force approach can fully leverage the model's ``near-perfect`` retrieval capability~\citep{reid2024gemini} to address ambiguous column reference and literal errors. \\\\ \textbf{\textit{User provided hints for additional clarification.}} The extended context window allows for additional instructions and clarification from user to be included in addition to the database schema and other column metadata.